 Smart home compatibility: Alexa, Google Assistant

-There are dozens of robot vacuums under $500 that will get your floors reasonably clean and pick up most of the crumbs from under the table.
-So is it really worth spending twice that for a robot vacuum?
+The best cheap robot vacuums will get your floors reasonably clean and pick up most of the crumbs from under the table for under $500.
+So is it really worth spending twice that for a premium robot vacuum?
 Our iRobot Roomba s9+ review finds that there’s a lot to like about this intelligent floor cleaner.
 In fact, it’s one of the best robot vacuums available today.
-But its price of $1,000 makes it one of the most expensive robot vacuums, too.
+But its $1,000 price tag makes it one of the most expensive robot vacuums, too.

 The iRobot Roomba s9+ aims to elevate the task of vacuuming to a human level-- by vacuuming more where it’s needed and avoiding places where it’s not.
 This Wi-Fi-connected mapping robot is one of the most intelligent robot vacuums I have encountered.
 Plus, it’s paired with a self-emptying base designed to limit exposure to dust.
 Once it’s set up, the only help the Roomba s9+ needs is replacing the vacuum bag when it’s full.
 The best part: The s9+ works as advertised.